Skip to main content

 The log detail table.
 Default sort is timestamp ascending (chronological order).

-When call recording is enabled on the app, conversations show a recording status:
+When recording is enabled on the app, conversations show a recording status:

 StatusIndicatorDescription